Sunday, 13 November 2022

 Sayers' letters 3

-Dorothy met Eric Whelpton, who had served in the War, during her time working at Blackwells, and fell in love with him.
+Dorothy met Eric Whelpton, who had served in the War, during her time working at Blackwell's, and fell in love with him.
 He was fond of her but did not return her feelings.
-He was a sophisticated young man who had a busy romantic life and he was not attracted to Dorothy's looks.
-And although she was witty and clever, she was not very experienced in relationships with men.
-The women undergraduates at Somerville were chaperoned, almost like Victorian girls, and she admitted that she did not know much about men and had noone to go to in the college to advise her.
-Older women dons were usually spinsters who had dedicated their lives to learning and did not know how to help younger women who had difficulties in mingling with men.
+He was a sophisticated young man who had a busy romantic life.
+Dorothy was not very experienced in relationships with men.
+The women undergraduates at Somerville were chaperoned, almost like Victorian girls.
+Dorothy did not know much about men and had noone in the college to advise her.
+Older women dons were usually spinsters who had dedicated their lives to learning.
+They did not know how to help younger women who had difficulties in mingling with men.

 No comments: